CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 Another form of bias that is introduced into a dataset is called left-truncation (or late entry).
 Left-truncation can occur in many situations.
 One situation is when individuals may have the opportunity to die before entering into the study.
 For example, if you are measuring time to death of prisoners in prison, the prisoners will enter the study at different ages.
 So it's possible there are some counter-factual individuals who *would* have entered into your study (that is, went to prison), but instead died early.

-All univariate fitters, like ``KaplanMeierFitter`` and any parametric models, have an optional argument for ``entry``, which is an array of equal size to the duration array.
+All univariate fitters, like :class:`~lifelines.fitters.kaplan_meier_fitter.KaplanMeierFitter` and any parametric models, have an optional argument for ``entry``, which is an array of equal size to the duration array.
 It describes the time between actual "birth" (or "exposure") to entering the study.

  .. note:: Nothing changes in the duration array: it still measures time from "birth" to time exited study (either by death or censoring).
 That is, durations refers to the absolute death time rather than a duration relative to the study entry.